We assist you throughout your decision-making process and until you set up a business in Trinidad and Tobago.

 “This is a significant investment into the domestic market as there will be considerable benefits for the country via the introduction of new technologies, skills and industrial competitiveness.”

-Driven by the need to innovate and fill existing gaps in their core business areas of Food & Beverage, Wines & Spirits and Electrical & Lighting, the HADCO Group evolved over the last 27 years and currently consists of 16 subsidiary companies.
+Driven by the need to innovate and fill existing gaps in their core business areas of Food & Beverage, Wines & Spirits and Electrical & Lighting, the HADCO Group has evolved since its formation to encompass 16 subsidiary companies.
 Acknowledging that the Group needed to diversify its business activities for long-term growth and success, they dove deeper into manufacturing and exporting.

 Investing in ice cream production was a natural add-on to their operations as they were already managing cold-chain distribution services for the local Food and Beverage industry.